-- Zone On or Off status.
-Turn the zone on or off by touching the ON/OFF icon, then touch the Airzone icon to save. - Setpoint Temperature.
-If the remote zone is showing the "hand" icon for Manual Setpoint Control, the setpoint may be adjusted by touching the ▲ and ▼ arrows.
-Then touch the Airzone icon to save.
+- 1) Zone On or Off status.
+Turn the zone on or off by touching the ON/OFF icon, then touch the Airzone icon to save. - Set point Temperature.
+If the remote zone is showing the "hand" icon for Manual Set point Control, the set point may be adjusted by touching the ▲ and ▼ arrows.
+Then touch the Airzone icon to save. - 3) Set point Control Mode.
+To switch from Manual to Auto Set point Control (or vice versa), touch the hand or "A" in a square icon, whichever is showing.
+The other icon will appear.
+Touch the appropriate icon to select the desired Set point Control Mode, then touch the Airzone icon to save. - 4) Sleep Mode.

-- Setpoint Control Mode.
-To switch the remote zone between Manual and Off, touch the location of the hand icon (to turn it on) or the On/Off icon (to shut it off) as desired.
-Then touch the Airzone icon to save.
-If the remote zone is set for Auto/Programmed control ("A" in a square icon showing), it may be switched off in this manner, but re-enabling this control mode remotely is not recommended. - Sleep Mode.
 Sleep mode may be enabled or cancelled by touching the moon icon (if it is showing from being already enabled) or by touching the spot where the icon will appear for about 2 seconds.
 See Figure 15.
-Touch the Airzone icon to save. - Local Ventilation Mode.
+Touch the Airzone icon to save. - 5) Local Ventilation Mode.
 Local zone ventilation may be enabled or cancelled by touching the fan icon (if it is showing from being already enabled) or by touching the spot where the icon will appear for about 2 seconds.
 See Figure 15.
-Touch the Airzone icon to save.

-Note: Only one change can be done at a time.
+Touch the Airzone icon to save. - NOTE: Only one change can be done at a time.
 Once the change has been done, it must be confirmed by pressing the Airzone icon.
-After 5 seconds, the thermostat will return to the Normal Screen (Figure3).
+After 5 seconds, the thermostat will return to the Normal Screen (Figure 3).